mmatschiner/tutorials/ml_phylogeny_inference/README.md

 * IQ-TREE should have written the resulting maximum-likelihood phylogeny with bootstrap support values to file [`rag1_filtered.bs.nex.treefile`](res/rag1_filtered.bs.nex.treefile).
 Open this file in FigTree.
 After once again rooting and sorting the phylogeny, the phylogeny should look as shown in the below screenshot.<p align="center"><img src="img/figtree9.png" alt="RAxML" width="600"></p> **Question 7:** Does the *RAG1* phylogeny look more reliable than the 16S phylogeny? [(see answer)](#q7)

+* Instead of forcing IQ-TREE to use separate partitions for each of the three codon positions (based on the results of model selection with PAUP\* in tutorial [Substitution Model Selection](../substitution_model_selection/README.md)), we could also allow IQ-TREE to determine the ideal partitioning scheme itself.
+To do so, use the `-m MFP` and `--merge` options jointly (replace these with the `-m MFP+MERGE` option if you use IQ-TREE v.1.X):

+		iqtree -s rag1_filtered.nex -p partitions.txt -B 1000 -m MFP --merge --prefix rag1_filtered.bs.merge.nex

+	**Question 8:** Does this change the resulting partitioning scheme? [(see answer)](#q8)

 <a name="comparison"></a>
 ## Comparing the reliability of different phylogenies